justeat/JustTweak/README.md

 - `UserDefaultsConfiguration` which is mutable and uses `UserDefaults` as a key/value store
 - `LocalConfiguration` which is read-only and uses a JSON configuration file that is meant to be the default configuration

-In addition, JustTweak defines `TweaksConfiguration` and `MutableTweaksConfiguration` protocols you can implement to create your own configurations to fit your needs.
+In addition, JustTweak defines `Configuration` and `MutableConfiguration` protocols you can implement to create your own configurations to fit your needs.
 In the example project you can find a few example configurations which you can use as a starting point.

 ## License